ymc5/Covid-Datasharing-Framework/README.md

 - **Preemptive Healthcare Planning**: Empowering healthcare professionals to anticipate and prepare for future COVID outbreaks based on data-driven predictions.

 ### Conclusion
-This repository serves as a valuable resource for healthcare stakeholders seeking to implement effective data-sharing initiatives amidst the COVID-19 pandemic.
 By adopting the proposed framework, institutions can foster collaboration, leverage collective insights, and ultimately enhance the quality of care for COVID patients.

 ---